irislib/faq/README.md

 ## Troubleshooting

+### Try this first

+If you force refresh on your browser that might help (cmd/ctrl +R in some browsers) or quitting the app may also help clear the local cache ([iOS](https://support.apple.com/en-us/HT201330) instructions).

 ### Posting does not seem to work

 It could be that you're not logged in with your private key, you're offline or not connected to the relays.
 A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs are open and whether you can read their content.

 If your relays are not allowing you to write to them new events you may have only read-only access (usually with paid relays).

+### Video is not playing on note

+If the original video format is not supported by your browser or operating system Iris cannot play it.
+For example, Chrome (and Chromium-based browsers such as Brave) do not play Apple's QuickTime format (.mov).

+The file could also be corrupted, or not downloaded completely or if you have disabled embeds on the Settings menu it may not play either.

 ### Why what I am posting from one device is not always visible to others?